sghall/react-move/README.md

 - In react-move you can define different animations for entering, updating and leaving with the ability to specify delay, duration and ease on each individual key.
 React-motion allows you to define a spring configuration for each key in the "style" object.

-- React-move has life-cycle events on its transitions.
+- React-move has lifecycle events on its transitions.
 You can pass a function to be called on transition start, interrupt or end.
 React-motion has an "onRest" prop that fires a callback when the animation stops (just the `Motion` component not `TransitionMotion` or `StaggeredMotion`).